P-38 Lightning, U.S. Fighter

 The P-38L was equipped with 1600 hp (1193 kW) V-1710-111/113 engines and could carry 4000 lbs (1814 kg) of bombs or two 300 gallon (1135 liter) drop tanks and ten rockets.

-The F-4 and F-5 variants were photoreconnaissance aircraft in which the nose armament was replaced with cameras.
+The F-4 and F-5 variants were photoreconnaissance aircraft in which the nose armament was replaced with four K-17 cameras.

-The P-38 Lightning was one of the war-winning fighters in the southwest Pacific, where its long range, high speed, and excellent high-altitude performance made it immensely valuable.
-It was the only really successful twin-engine daytime fighter of the war.
+The P-38 Lightning was the only really successful twin-engine daytime fighter of the war.
 Unfortunately, it was just coming into production when war broke out, with only a single squadron assigned to the West Coast.
 Almost all the early production was sent to Europe and the Mediterranean, where it proved less successful.
-It was not until 1943 that the Lightning appeared in any numbers in the Pacific.
+Although a small number were operating out of Port Moresby by the end of November 1942, It was not until 1943 that the Lightning appeared in any numbers in the Pacific.
+Eventually about half of all P-38 pilots were deployed to the Pacific, primarily in the Southwest Pacific Area, where the aircraft's long range, high speed, and excellent high-altitude performance made it immensely valuable.

-The design went back to a February 1937 specification issued by the U.S. Army Air Corps for a long-range interceptor and escort fighter.
-Lockheed responded with its first attempt at a purely military design, in which the company took a great many technical risks in order to produce the most innovative design possible.
-The prototype was completed in January 1939 but was written off in just two weeks, during which it ran into a ditch on its first taxi and lost its flaps on its maiden flight.
+Lockheed began work on the Model 22 in March 1936, which was its first attempt at a purely military design.
+This became the basis for its bid on a February 1937 specification issued by the U.S. Army Air Corps for a long-range interceptor and escort fighter.
+The company took a great many technical risks in order to produce the most innovative design possible.
+The prototype was completed in January 1939 but was written off in just two weeks, during which time it ran into a ditch on its first taxi due to brake failure, lost its flaps on its maiden flight, and crash landed at the end of what should have been a record-breaking cross country flight when its carburetor iced up.
 However, by then it had demonstrated its impressive range and speed, and development continued, with the first production model flying in June 1941.
 The P-38D, with self-sealing fuel tanks and armor protection, followed within a month.
+The design continued to be refined throughout the war, although a proposal to replace the finicky Allison engines with Packard-Merlins was rejected on the grounds that the interruption in production was unacceptable.

 The P-38 had an exceptionally heavy armament, including a 20mm Hispano cannon.
 Because of the placement of the guns in the nose of the aircraft, they could be aimed directly forward rather than converging from the wings at the likely attack distance.
 This aided marksmanship, as did the unusual stability arising from the counter rotating propellers, which neutralized each other's torque.
 Though its low-speed maneuverability was hardly anything to write home about, its high-speed maneuverability was actually greater than that of a Zero at altitude.
-Its brute power allowed it to carry large drop tanks for excellent range, and it was later turned into an effective fighter-bomber, capable of carrying up to two tons of ordnance.
+Its brute power and great structural strength allowed the P-38 to carry large drop tanks for excellent range, and it was later employed as fighter-bomber, capable of carrying up to two tons of ordnance.
+This was far in excess of any other single seat aircraft of the war.

+Pilots liked the gun arrangement, good forward visibility, and relatively roomy cockpit.
 On the other hand, two engines meant twice as much maintenance and twice the likelihood of combat damage starting a fire, which invariably meant the loss of the aircraft.
 If one of the engines cut off during takeoff and landing, the resulting unbalanced torque was often too much for the average fighter pilot to handle.
+The cockpit heating arrangements were inadequate, a serious concern with high altitude flight, and the large tail booms and elevator restricted rear visibility and made bailing out an unusually risky proposition.

 Famed Zero ace Saburo Sakai said of the Lightning: